LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>10</sup> For a day in thy courts [is] better than a thousand.
 I had rather be a doorkeeper in the house of my God, than to dwell in the tents of wickedness.
 <sup>11</sup> For the LORD God [is] a sun and shield: the LORD will give grace and glory: no good [thing] will he withhold from them that walk uprightly.
 <sup>12</sup> O LORD of hosts, blessed [is] the man that trusteth in thee.

 ## Chapter 85

-<sup>1</sup> «To the chief Musician, A Psalm for the sons of Korah.» LORD, thou hast been favourable unto thy land: thou hast brought back the captivity of Jacob.
+> _To the chief Musician, A Psalm for the sons of Korah._

+<sup>1</sup> LORD, thou hast been favourable unto thy land: thou hast brought back the captivity of Jacob.
 <sup>2</sup> Thou hast forgiven the iniquity of thy people, thou hast covered all their sin.
 Selah.
 <sup>3</sup> Thou hast taken away all thy wrath: thou hast turned [thyself] from the fierceness of thine anger.
 <sup>4</sup> Turn us, O God of our salvation, and cause thine anger toward us to cease.